solana-mobile/seed-vault-sdk/js/packages/seed-vault/README.md

 // can now build transaction using publickey
 ```

-This will return a list of `SeedPublicKey` objects with the following structure
+This will return a `SeedPublicKey` object with the following structure
 ```
 {
   publicKey: Uint8Array;